 I'm currently focused on understanding and working in the 2030 Sustainable Goals.

 Too many to list, and tastes change/expand from time to time.
 As a snapshot, I keep loving books by Margaret Atwood and Jonathan Safran Foer.
 The music of Radiohead, Neko Case and David Bowie.
-All kinds of film, from superhero franchises to arthouse indies.
+All kinds of films, from superhero franchises to arthouse indies.

 I've survived so far!

-I can tell you lots of real stuff (or just the basics, I'm not going to bore you to death) about my country and its language, its food and customs, its people and its dreams.
+I can tell you lots of real stuff (or just the basics, I'm not going to bore you to death) about my country and its language, its food and customs, its people and their dreams.
 What's true and what's not so much about what you hear in the news about it.